home-assistant/home-assistant.io/source/_integrations/energenie_pimote.markdown

 ---
 ### Energenie

-This integration allows users to use their Energenie Pimote devices to be controlled via Home Assistant.
+This integration allows you to use and control your Energenie Pimote devices via Home Assistant.

 <div class='note'>
 This integration requires the Pimote addon installed on the Raspberry pi, along with previous setup!